Born: September 13, 1922

 Brown was born in Texas City, Texas.
-As a child he loved music and received training on the piano.
-He graduated from Central High School in Galveston, Texas, in 1939 and Prairie View A&M College in 1942 with a degree in chemistry.
-He then became a chemistry teacher at George Washington Carver High School in Baytown, Texas, a mustard gas worker at the Pine Bluff Arsenal at Pine Bluff, Arkansas, and an apprentice electrician at a shipyard in Richmond, California, before settling in Los Angeles in 1943.
+As a child, he loved music and received training on the piano.
+Charles graduated from Central High School in Galveston, Texas, in 1939 and Prairie View A&M College in 1942 with a degree in chemistry.
+He then became a chemistry teacher at George Washington Carver High School in Baytown, Texas.
+Next, he was a mustard gas worker at the Pine Bluff Arsenal at Pine Bluff, Arkansas, and then an apprentice electrician at a shipyard in Richmond, California, before settling in Los Angeles in 1943.

 His final hit for several years was "Hard Times" in 1952.
-Brown's approach was too mellow to survive the transition to the harsher rhythms of rock and roll, despite his recording in Cosimo Matassa's New Orleans studio in 1956, and he faded from national attention.
+Brown's approach was too mellow to survive the transition to the harsher rhythms of rock and roll, despite recording in Cosimo Matassa's New Orleans studio in 1956.
+Brown subsequently faded from national attention.
 Though he was unable to compete with the more aggressive sound that was increasing in popularity, he had a small, devoted audience, and his songs were covered by the likes of John Lee Hooker and Lowell Fulson.

-His "Please Come Home for Christmas", a hit for King Records in 1960, remained seasonally popular.
-"Please Come Home for Christmas" had sold over one million copies by 1968 and was awarded a gold disc in that year.
-In the 1960s Brown recorded two albums for Mainstream Records.
+His "Please Come Home for Christmas," a hit for King Records in 1960, remained seasonally popular.
+"Please Come Home for Christmas" had sold over one million copies by 1968 and was awarded a gold disc.
+In the 1960s, Brown recorded two albums for Mainstream Records.

 In the 1980s, Brown made a series of appearances at the New York City nightclub Tramps.
 He began a recording and performing career again to greater success than he had achieved since the 1950s.
 Several records received Grammy Award nominations.
 In the 1980s, Brown toured widely as the opening act for Bonnie Raitt.